cjdbarlow/Part-One/cardiovascular_changes_in_pregnancy.md

 > Physiological consequences of changes in posture during pregnancy

 Pregnancy is a time of increased metabolic demand, which cardiovascular changes reflect.
+These changes include:

 * Intravascular volume is increased by two mechanisms:
     * Increased **oestrogen** causes an **increased plasma volume**